mythLabs/ngrx-shopping-list/README.md

-# NgrxShoppingList
+# Ngrx-Shopping-List

-## Simple shopping list component build using @ngrx/store, @ngrx/effects and dummy json-server used as API(s)
+## Simple shopping list build using angular, @ngrx/store, @ngrx/effects and dummy json-server used as API(s)

 ## To run